 Multi-Écoute: Listening services in many languages, information and referral services, help filling out forms, translation and certification of documents, French and English courses, conversation workshops, integration workshops for immigrants and sociocultural activities.
 Multi-lingual, Montreal: Call 514-737-3604.

 Vicky’s Support Line: A Black-led multilingual support line aiming to provide mental health support with a decolonial approach.
 Vicky’s is run by people like you who are trained to provide active listening under an anti-oppressive and anti-racist framework.
 Services are available in French, English, Haitian Creole and Wolof.
 Montreal.
 Schedule an appointment for a listening session.

 Naseeha: Services available for everyone in North America, with a specific focus on Muslim youth.
 Receive immediate, anonymous and confidential support over the phone.
 7 days a week, 12 p.m. - 12 a.m., English, Canada and U.S: Call 1-866-627-3342.

 Speak to a trained peer in a non-judgmental and confidential setting.
 These services can help you articulate your feelings, troubleshoot a concern and can provide referrals and other resources as necessary.
 Peer supporters do not give advice or counselling.

-Family doctors and psychiatrists provide clinical assessment, diagnosis, and (if necessary) a prescription and medication management.
+Family doctors and psychiatrists work together to provide clinical assessment, diagnosis, and (if necessary) prescription and medication management.
 In many instances, a family doctor can address your clinical needs.